What is EcoCart and Why it Matters

 Many of us increasingly rely upon directly delivering individual parcels to our homes or offices rather than purchasing them from a central location.
 According to a recent Forbes article, eComm provider Shopify estimates worldwide e-commerce sales would nearly double from 2019 levels to $6.5 trillion by 2023.
 This means more packaging, more weight, and more small delivery vehicles on the road making multiple stops--not a good thing.
 It also means that understanding and providing a means to offset that impact is a tremendous opportunity for all of us as individuals.

-To mitigate the pressure this puts on our planet and offset the carbon, we've simplified our packaging and added a feature called EcoCart which analyzes the carbon footprint of each transaction, recommends an offset amount for your specific order, collect the funds when you check out, and applies 100% of that offset to a certified program to reduce greenhouse gases or otherwise help achieve UN Sustainable Development Goals.
+To mitigate the pressure this puts on our planet and offset the carbon, we've simplified our packaging and added a feature called EcoCart which analyzes the carbon footprint of each transaction, recommends an offset amount for your specific order, collects the funds when you check out, and applies 100% of that offset to a certified program to reduce greenhouse gases or otherwise help achieve UN Sustainable Development Goals.

 The people at EcoCart have developed a robust algorithm which calculates carbon emissions from production and shipping using variables such as raw materials, production process, product weight, shipping distance, and more.
 That is expressed as a dollar value which you can to apply to your purchase if you'd like.